deartc/FitBitLit/README.md

 # FitBitLit
 This is a  project named FitBitLit.
-I  an  certified National Association of Sports Medicine Group Fitness trainer.
 I want to use the project to compare various exercises.
-THese current file downloads are test projects to see if I can use my knowledge from videos/class in a way that I could possibly I use exercise as a project.
-I realize sql file is not correct format but I just was testing if I could use in a project.
 I plan on  a Kaggle file as data used for calories burnt.
-I would like to also use at least one category of my own data in my project.
 I plan to use Fitbit device and download the data.
 I started using downloads from my fitbit charge 4.
 Although those are my ultimate goals,  I might have to limit my class project due to time constraints and specific class requirenments.
 I plan on expanding it later after the course ends.

+Packages/Software:
-I  plan on using Windows, SQL,Kaggle data, Colab, and Tableau, and possibly Jupyter.
+I  plan on using Windows, SQL,Kaggle data, Colab, and Tableau, Jupyter, Anacoda, and Spyder.

+Requirements:
 To run my project your must do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.

  I satisfied the requirements by doing the following:

-Gitignore used to keep  secrets/passwords used to access APIs / data sources out of the Github repository Relevant packages that need to be installed to run the project include:

 FEATURE LIST: